-The difference between static vs dynamic (a.k.a. functional) strength and length
+The difference between static vs dynamic strength and length

-Static, obviously, is strength or flexibility when holding a position – be it simply standing or sitting up, or holding a stretch in one position.
-This is more about endurance, and our ability to keep positive posture for extended periods in static positions.
+Static strength or flexibility means being able to hold a position – be it simply standing or sitting up, or holding a stretch in one position.
+This is more about endurance, and our ability to hold a posture for extended periods without fatigue while in static positions.

 Functional / dynamic strength, together with functional / dynamic flexibility, means the ability to take a joint and its muscles through their complete range without compromising stability or structural integrity – that is, you can do it with comfort and control, without hurting, breaking or straining anything.